About the Regional Council

 The current chair for the period 2023-2025 is North Karelia.

 The Communication Strategy for Barents Regional Cooperation was adopted in May 2016 and it sets the guidelines for communication within Barents Regional Council, Barents Regional Committee and Working Groups.
-The communication strategy is updated on regular basis.

 Working Groups concretize the co-operation in the different sectors where co-operation takes place.
 This concerns sectors such as Environment; Business; Transport; Culture; Health and Related Social Issues; Education and Research; Tourism; Youth; Forests; Rescue.
 In addition, the Working Group of Indigenous Peoples (WGIP) are represented in all Working Groups.
 The youth themselves have their own Barents Regional Youth Council (BRYC), and are also taking part in the different Working Groups.